 All deep drawn components start as a flat disc of sheet metal, blanked from coiled stock.
-Trans-Matic improves material utilization by staggering our blanks to cut the maximum number from each coil of sheet metal we use.
-The deep draw stamping process minimizes waste, meaning your parts are made with the minimum amount of material required and you aren’t wasting money on metal that get tossed in the scrap bin.
+Trans-Matic improves material utilization by staggering our blanks to reduce web scrap and cut costs.
+The deep draw stamping process minimizes waste, meaning your parts are made with the minimum amount of material required and you aren’t wasting money on metal that gets tossed in the scrap bin.

 After cutting the blank at the first die station, the blank is cupped around the nose of a punch and pressed into a die to form a cup.
 This first deep drawing operation increases the strength of the part through work hardening.

 Depending on your desired length-to-diameter ratio, Trans-Matic will design tooling with several draws to create the basic shape of your deep draw parts.
-The tension produced in the metal stamping process naturally causes the shell wall of a part to thin out while the shell flange thickens at each stage.
+The forces produced in the metal stamping process naturally cause the shell wall to thin out, while the shell flange thickens at each stage.
 Our team designs tooling to stretch the metal as evenly as possible into the part’s intended shape.

 Trans-Matic produces highly customized deep drawn parts for our customers.
-We utilize in-die stations to manufacture:
+We utilize in-die stations to manufacture a variety of features: